|Home > Help >Selling & seller fees>Selling basics>Using eBay returns|

-Refunds: When a refund is successfully deposited in the buyer's account through eBay hassle-free returns, your eBay final value fees show as a credit on your next seller invoice.
+Refunds: When a full refund is successfully deposited in the buyer's account, your eBay final value fees show as a credit on your next seller invoice.

-Replacements: If a buyer requests a replacement but does not return the original item, the replacement is then handled like a standard purchase.
+Replacements and exchanges: If a buyer requests a replacement or exchange but does not return the original item, the replacement or exchange is then handled like a standard purchase.
 The buyer is charged for the second item and a final value fee for the transaction appears on your next seller invoice.

-When you issue a refund through eBay hassle-free returns, your variable PayPal fee is refunded based on the total refund amount.
+When you issue a refund, your variable PayPal fee is refunded based on the total refund amount.
 Your fixed PayPal transaction fee isn't refunded.
 To learn more about variable and fixed transaction fees, see the PayPal User Agreement.

-If you send a replacement item to your buyer instead of issuing a refund, there is no change to your PayPal fees.
+If you send a new item as part of a replacement or exchange to your buyer instead of issuing a refund, there is no change to your PayPal fees.

 Seller performance and Feedback

-In general, if a buyer uses eBay hassle-free returns, your seller performance isn't affected.
-However, if a buyer opens a case involving a return, and you don't resolve the case, your seller performance may be affected.
+In general, if a buyer requests a return, your seller performance isn't affected.
+However, if either you or the buyer ask eBay to step in and help, and eBay Customer Service resolves the case in favor of the buyer, your seller performance may be affected.
 Learn more about how eBay Money Back Guarantee cases can affect your seller performance.

-eBay hassle-free returns doesn't change existing rules about Feedback.
+Returns on eBay doesn't change existing rules about Feedback.

-After we notify you that a buyer has started a return, you can contact the buyer through Messages in My eBay (to keep a record of the conversation) and ask them not to send back the item.
-Keep in mind that we ask buyers to ship back an item within 5 business days after starting a return, so contact your buyer quickly.
+After we notify you that a buyer has started a return, you can Refund the buyer in the return request.
+Keep in mind that the buyer can ask eBay to step in within 3 business days, so respond to your buyer quickly.